bcgov/internationally-educated-nurses/docs/standard_report.md

 If the applicant gets hired then the latest milestone may be in the immigration category, that's why we are restricting it up to the recruitment category.
 Here we have to ignore hired applicants so we are checking data in the recruitment category.

 Subquery: Select all the active applicants by removing hired and withdrawn.
-We can achieve it by finding the highest milestone in the intake, licensing, and recruitment category and then checking whether its value is  ` Withdrew from IEN program (Licensing/Registration)` for withdrawn or `Job Offer Accepted` for hired.
+We can achieve it by finding the highest milestone in the licensing/ registration and recruitment category and then checking whether its value is  ` Withdrew from IEN program (Licensing/Registration)` for withdrawn or `Job Offer Accepted` for hired.

-Now you have all the active applicants, Let's find status by checking their full/provisional license (we will select only the latest one if exist).
+Now you have all the active applicants, Let's find status by checking their full/provisional license (we will select only the latest one if one exists).
 Here we only apply `to` date, as discussed above if the candidate is looking for a job we have to count them in the `Granted full licensure` row in the report.

 Step 2:
-For the active applicants only, Here in this query, we will find the latest milestone from the licensing stage during the `from` and `to` date.
+For the active applicants only, here in this query, we will find the latest milestone from the licensing stage during the `from` and `to` date.

 Step 3:
-Based on queries 1 and 2, we will have the highest status_id/milestone_id and has_licence values for each applicant.\
+Based on queries 1 and 2, we will have the highest status_id/milestone_id and has_license values for each applicant.\
 Based on the above notes, we will ignore all those applicants whose license(full/provisional) and latest licensing status_id are not found.\
  \
 Now we have all the data available in a temporary table and we can generate our report format.

 Step 4:
 Adding a new column can be done in a single query but to add a new row in the final result we have to apply UNION ALL.
 For that we have to group some milestone to get the final count.
-So we will run a select query and filter group of status, than apply aggregate.\
+So we will run a select query and filter group of status, then apply aggregate.\
 E.g.  "Applied to NNAS" here we need to filter the above temporary table to find the milestone related to NNAS and sum it up.

 Now we are ready with all the required rows for our final report.
 UNION ALL makes it more simple.